vizzuhq/vizzu-lib/docs/content/tutorial/17-shorthands-store.md

 })
 ```

-In any case, you can simply omit the the channel object, Vizzu will automatically recognize the channels by their names.
+In any case, you can simply omit the channel object, Vizzu will automatically recognize the channels by their names.

 ```javascript { "title": "You don't have to use the channel object" }
 chart.animate({